anna4j/OneClickPick/README.md

+# The Uplift project
+#HTML CSS JavaScript
-# This is the project that we as a team are working on for The Uplift Project by GirlScript Foundation.
+#This is the project that we as a team are working on for The Uplift Project by GirlScript Foundation.